Vineyards in Devon

 Beara Farm, Sheepwash, Beaworthy EX21 5PB

-This small family-run vineyard and winery, sheltered by the Tors of Dartmoor, produces award-winning English red wine.
+This small family-run vineyard and winery, sheltered by the tors of Dartmoor, produces award-winning English red wine.
 It's slightly unusual here, because they exclusively make red wine (all from their own grapes) with a particular penchant for German varieties like Rondo, Dornfelder and Pinot Noir.

 After a two-year search for suitable land and buildings, the first vineyard was planted in 2007.
 There are now some 7,000 vines in production across two south-facing vineyards, which previously had been used for grazing for 60 years.